solomonreal/flightportal/README.md

 ### To do:
 - Add Airline logos
-- Add runways for take off and landing

 Project for displaying the details of planes overhead on an Adafruit MatrixPortal S3 and LED matrix